-Jeff Sikich is a wildlife biologist with the National Park Service researching the impacts of urbanization and habitat fragmentation on mountain lions at Santa Monica Mountains National Recreation Area in Southern California.
+Jeff Sikich is a wildlife biologist researching the impacts of urbanization and habitat fragmentation on mountain lions in Southern California.
 Jeff manages the field work for this study, one of the longest running of its kind, which informs mountain lion conservation, as well as outreach, education, and habitat conservation efforts locally and around the world.
-In addition to his work in California, Jeff has contributed to mountain lion research in Montana, Arizona, Nicaragua, and Peru.

-Over the last two decades Jeff has captured and handled over 16 carnivore species for wildlife research and he has advised and trained many professionals around the world on humane capture methods.
-He has worked on several projects in the United States researching a variety of species, including gray wolves, black bears, lynx, coyotes, bobcats, desert tortoise, and deer, as well as studies focused on tigers in Sumatra, jaguars in Central and South America, and leopards in South Africa.
+Over the last 25 years Jeff has captured and handled over 16 carnivore species for wildlife research and he has advised and trained many professionals around the world on humane capture methods.
+In addition to his work in California, Jeff has contributed to mountain lion research in Montana, Arizona, Mexico, Nicaragua, and Peru.
+He has worked on gray wolves, black bears, lynx, coyotes, bobcats, desert tortoise, and deer, as well as studies focused on tigers in Sumatra, jaguars in Central and South America, and leopards in South Africa.